Myers Industries (MYE) versus The Competition Critical Review

-Myers Industries has a beta of 1.46, suggesting that its stock price is 46% more volatile than the S&P 500.
-Comparatively, Myers Industries’ competitors have a beta of 2.16, suggesting that their average stock price is 116% more volatile than the S&P 500.

-This is a breakdown of current recommendations and price targets for Myers Industries and its competitors, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Myers Industries and its peers, as reported by MarketBeat.com.

 |Sell Ratings